tpatterson1996/lcc-metadata-manual/record/main/citation.md

 ---

+Citation allows you to add references to people and/or organizations that participated in the creation of your item, as well as information about online locations where your item or additional information about your item is stored.

+---

+**Creating A Citation**

 The following fields are required in citation:

 * **Title **\(Auto-Generated\)**: **Added automatically based on the title of your record.